KhawerAbbas7/Crichub-docs/docs/source/Rating System.rst

 **Where**
   - :math: `R_A'` is the new rating for Player A,
-  - :math: `K'` is a constant that controls how much the ratings change
+  - :math: `K'` is a constant that controls how much the ratings change (This is very important in Crichub, we will later explore it)
+  - :math: `E_A` is the actual result for Player A (1 for a win, 0 for a loss, 0.5 for a draw),